How do dynamic electricity tariffs work?

 From standard tariffs to fully dynamic pricing, each option offers different levels of flexibility and potential savings.

-Here’s a quick comparison of the main tariffs-types:
+Here’s a quick comparison of the main tariff types:

-Our smart plan guide also compares the different types of ToU, Standard and Dynamic smart plans, while you can read our guide how to switch energy plans to find out more on switching.
+Our smart plan guide also compares the different types of ToU, standard and dynamic smart plans, while you can read our guide on how to switch energy plans to find out more about switching.

-The Commission for Regulation of Utilities (CRU) has mandated that all electricity suppliers with more than 200,000 customers must offer a dynamic electricity tariff to their customers by June 1st, 2026.
+The Commission for Regulation of Utilities (CRU) required electricity suppliers with more than 200,000 customers to offer a standard dynamic price contract from 1 June 2026.

 These suppliers include:

-Other suppliers can offer dynamic tariffs if they choose, but won’t be obligated to right now.
+Other suppliers can offer dynamic tariffs if they choose, but are not obligated to right now.

 For more information on smart plans, read our comprehensive smart plan guide and find out how to switch to one that best fits your lifestyle.